scGetStuff/sitegen/content/index.md

 # Tolkien Fan Club

 **I like Tolkien**.
-Read my [first post here](/majesty) (sorry the link doesn't work yet)
+Read my [first post here](/majesty)

 > All that is gold does not glitter

 ## Reasons I like Tolkien

--   You can spend years studying the legendarium and still not understand its depths
+* You can spend years studying the legendarium and still not understand its depths
--   It can be enjoyed by children and adults alike
+* It can be enjoyed by children and adults alike
--   Disney _didn't ruin it_
+* Disney *didn't ruin it*
--   It created an entirely new genre of fantasy
+* It created an entirely new genre of fantasy

 ## My favorite characters (in order)